Ardrasal/GeoData-Django/README.md

     **Problem:**

-    Even though hardcoded test points written in GeoJSON format rendered on the heatmap layer, and even though I wrote a serializer that rendered identical looking GeoJSON, the console showed an error that said it was not valid GeoJSON.
+    Even though hardcoded test points written in GeoJSON format rendered on the heatmap layer,and even though I wrote a serializer that rendered identical looking GeoJSON, the console showed an error that said it was not valid GeoJSON.

     **Solution:**

     I researched, tweaked, and repeatedly tested the map.on('load', function() in my map.js, the serializer, and the view (and the type of view), and ultimately what worked was the def list method added to the ListAPIView.

+9) HEROKU DATABASE

+    **Problem:**

+    I followed the steps [here](https://jaketrent.com/post/django-loaddata-heroku/) to dump my local database into a file, commit to Git, and push onto Heroku, and then pull back from Git without pushing it (because it's way too large).
+I never got an error, but it didn't populate my Heroku database.

+    **Tried:**

+    I repeated the steps, and confirmed it still didn't work.

+    **Solution:**

+    I used the same process, but with the CSV file.
+And then on Heroku I used the management command to read the CSV, pull out the latitude and longitude data, and create objects.

+    **Problem 2:**

+    The command above ran for around half an hour, and about 10 minutes in Heroku emailed me that I had run over my 10,000 row limit, and that in 7 days they would have to revoke my "insert" privileges.
+When I stopped the command program because it was no longer adding to Heroku, I had used around 145,000 rows.
+I did notice that over time, that number was decreasing (around 139,000 one hour later).

+    **Tried:**

+    I considered paying for an upgrade plan, but that would involve recreating the database.
+Since it was the final hour, I didn't want to chance taking a working (but limited) product down and re-running it.

+    **Solution:**

+    The program is working, the heat layer loads, but it only has around 145,000 objects in my models, instead of over three million.
+In order to solve this problem, I would have needed to compress the data significantly somehow.

 ##### STEPS: